David Owen Brooks: 1972: Schuler Street

 Brooks would later inform authorities that Corll typically observed rules in how to overpower and restrain his victims—one of which, by 1972, was that there should invariably be at least one more individual to overpower and restrain the victim(s) than the total number of victims.
-Two weeks after Henley's sixteenth birthday, on May 21, either Corll or Brooks summoned him to Corll's apartment, where he observed two Heights youths, Billy Gene Baulch Jr. (17) and Johnny Ray Delome (16), socializing with Corll and Brooks.
+Less than two weeks after Henley's sixteenth birthday, on May 21, either Corll or Brooks summoned him to Corll's apartment, where he observed two Heights teenagers, Billy Gene Baulch Jr. (17) and Johnny Ray Delome (16), socializing with Corll and Brooks.
 He assisted Corll and Brooks in overpowering and subduing the teenagers, both of whom were bound, then tied to Corll's bed.
 Both were forced to write letters to their parents claiming they had found employment "for a trucker loading and unloading from Houston to Washington" before Corll proceeded to rape them prior to their torture.

 In Brooks's confession, he stated that both youths were tied to Corll's bed and, after their torture and rape, Henley strangled Baulch to death with a length of cord, with the process lasting almost thirty minutes as Brooks tried to divert Delome's attention by talking to him.
 Henley then shouted, "Hey, Johnny!" and shot Delome once in the forehead with Corll's .22 caliber pistol, with the bullet exiting through the youth's ear.
 Several minutes later, Delome pleaded with Henley, "Wayne, please don't!" before he was strangled to death by both Corll and Henley.
 Both youths were later buried at High Island Beach.